 Chronic pain often accompanies endometriosis.
-This pain can come with a woman's period (dysmenorrhea) or with sex (dyspareunia), however, it may be present all the time and without an obvious pattern or trend.
-On top of providing much needed relief, managing the pain that can accompany endometriosis may also help improve a woman's quality of life.
-Common pain medications used to treat endometriosis-related pain are nonsteroidal anti-inflammatory (NSAIDs).
-Opioids are another class of pain medication; however, their use is not recommended for the treatment of endometriosis pain.
+This pain can come with a person's period (dysmenorrhea) or with sex (dyspareunia).
+However, it may be present all the time and without an obvious pattern or trend.
+Pain medicines can offer much-needed relief.
+Managing the pain that often comes with endometriosis may also improve quality of life.

-In recent years, the number of opioid prescriptions written has increased dramatically, helping pave the way for their widespread use.
-This increase in availability of opioids and their inherent possibility for misuse by those trying to achieve euphoria or "get high", has led to the current "opioid crisis" or "opioid epidemic" that dominates the news today.
-In order to combat the opioid crisis, as well as to prevent additional individuals from becoming addicted to these drugs, providers are encouraged to only prescribe opioid medications when absolutely necessary, and to closely monitor individuals taking them.
+In recent years, the number of opioid prescriptions has dramatically increased.
+This has helped pave the way for their widespread use.
+This increased availability of opioids and their potential for misuse by those trying to achieve euphoria or "get high" has led to the current "opioid crisis" or "opioid epidemic" that dominates the news today.
+To combat the opioid crisis and prevent more people from becoming addicted to these drugs, doctors are encouraged to only prescribe opioids when absolutely necessary and closely monitor those taking them.
 Following this trend, prescribing opioids for the treatment of chronic (long-term) pain, like in the case of endometriosis, has become discouraged.3,4

 Other methods of pain relief

-If pain medications are not providing an individual with adequate relief, there may be other alternative options that can be tried before pursuing more invasive treatment options.
-Some of these include, but are not limited to, use of heat or heating pads, exercise, yoga, changes in diet, acupuncture, chiropractic care, mind-body practices, and more.
+If pain medicines are not helping your symptoms, you may want to try alternative options before pursuing more invasive treatments.
+Some of these include the use of heat or heating pads, exercise, yoga, changes in diet, acupuncture, chiropractic care, and mind-body practices.